 - Concrete reinforcing fibers

-The amounts needed will depend on the size of whatever it is your are making.
+The amounts needed will depend on the size of whatever it is you are making.
 The proportions are approximately 2 parts cement to 3 parts each of perlite and sifted peat moss, plus a handful of reinforcing fibers and all the water it takes.

-Cement, 2 gallons each of peat and perlite, and a handful or two of reinforcing fibers.
+For an 18- by 12- by 6-inch trough you will need about 12 pounds of cement, 2 gallons each of peat and perlite, and a handful or two of reinforcing fibers.